Clarence W. Wigington: Notable designs

 As senior architect for the city, Wigington designed schools, fire stations, park structures and municipal buildings.
 Aside from his work in Omaha, Wigington also designed the building which originally hosted the North Carolina State University at Durham.

 Nearly 60 Wigington-designed buildings still stand in St. Paul.
 They include the notable Highland Park Clubhouse, Cleveland High School, Randolph Heights Elementary School, and the downtown St. Paul Police Station, in addition to the Palm House and the Zoological Building at the Como Park Zoo.
+Fire Station No. 19, just north of the Highland Park Tower, is listed on the National Register of Historic Places as of April 2023.
+Although Wigington is not listed on the blueprints, the NRHP listing affirms that "it is likely Wigington was at least consulted in the design of Fire Station No. 19, if not serving as the primary designer himself."

 Legacy

-Sixty of his buildings still stand in Saint Paul, with four recognized by listing on the National Register of Historic Places.
+Sixty of his buildings still stand in Saint Paul, with four recognized by listing on the National Register of Historic Places, in addition to another Register-listed building he likely designed.
 His architectural legacy constitutes one of the most significant bodies of work by an African-American architect.

 Renamed to honor Wigington in 1998, the Harriet Island Pavilion is now called the Clarence W. Wigington Pavilion.